The Vindicators: The Vindicators: Hero Mix Vol. 1 (2018)

 Using the franchise's established premise of alternate timelines, the first issue of the spin-off anthology series Rick and Morty Presents, written by J. Torres and titled The Vindicators: Hero Mix Vol. 1, features Rick Sanchez and Morty Smith encountering the "All-New All-Different" Vindicators sometime after their deaths, revived by Supernova, who now has a cyborg arm as a result of using her powers to resurrect them, and who reluctantly recruit Rick and Morty again to assist them in saving the multiverse against Boon, a corrupted evil version of Noob Noob, recruiting Scary Terry / Scarepool and an alternate reality Pickle Rick to the team.
 Primarily illustrated by CJ Cannon, the front cover was designed by Jen Bartel.

 Vindicators 1: Origin of the Vindicators (2018)

-In November 2018, the ninth volume of the Oni Press comic book series Rick and Morty, written by Kyle Starks, featured Vindicators 1: The Origin of the Vindicators, adapted as the forty-fifth issue of the series overall.
+In November 2018, the ninth volume of the Oni Press comic book series Rick and Morty, written by Kyle Starks, featured Vindicators 1: The Origin of the Vindicators, adapted as the series' forty-fifth issue overall.
 Characters from the comic were later adapted to the animated miniseries Vindicators 2.